Poetry. Paper, perfect bound, 36 pp

 2009, ISBN 978-0932412-805

 Chris Green is a poet who writes with wings.
 His clear-cut honesty embraces his subject matter.
 Epiphany School, penned with all the wonder and curiosity of a wise child, is not a book for the timid, the slack-minded, the duped or sleeping.
 These are poems that hold us in their headlights and tap our backs in the dark, that beg us to notice life and death, the big and small moments of illumination in our lives.
 The poems range from gut-wrenching to heart-breaking, but, throughout the book, a sense of humor prevails.
-Each turn of thought and phrase arrives unexpectedly with a poignancy that touches on
+Each turn of thought and phrase arrives unexpectedly with a poignancy that touches on the revelatory.
+This is the Green movement

 …….
 Read more about Epiphany School – Chris Green